 MMWD has a demand adjustment that is a function of storage levels.
 The adjustment was programmed in the model to mimic the Water Shortage Allocation Levels (WSAL) developed by MMWD.
 The WSAL are estimated levels of conservation that the agency believes is possible to achieve in the case of a drought.
 The levels of conservation are a function of storage volumes in April first and are presented in Table B-4.
 The model assumes that once an April first storage goes back to be above 70,000 AF the conservation levels drop to zero, an assumption that might be conservative, since some of the conservation practices adopted during the drought might have a longer time period impact and in reality.
-Although Table B-4 includes several levels of conservation to be achieved to be more then 25%.
+Although Table B-4 includes several levels of conservation, model simulations for project alternatives never assumed expected conservation to be achieved to be more than 25%.